szeiger/ornate/doc/src/index.md

 ## Running

-This is still experimental.
-No released versions have been published yet and the launcher is not configurable.
-You can run `com.novocode.ornate.Main` and it will load `./doc/ornate.conf`.
+You can run Ornate from the command line via the class `com.novocode.ornate.Main`.
+The following arguments are supported:

+- `[--base-dir=<path>]`: Source, resource and target dirs in the config are relative to the base directory.
+If not specified explicitly, this is the directory that contains the config file.
+- `[-D<option>=<value>...]`: Configuration options can be overridden with `-D` arguments or through system properties.
+- `<config-file>`: The path to the site config file, typically named `ornate.conf`.

 All further configuration is done through the config file.

+At the moment you have to build Ornate form source.
+Published versions on Maven Central and an sbt plugin for easier integration into your build are planned for the future.

 ## Terminology